TomKealy/TomKealy.github.io/_posts/2025-02-02-way-too-much-about-linear-regression.md

 In this dual space linear regression becomes a geometric problem where:

-- Your outcome variable Y is a vector pointing somewhere in this observation-space
+- Your outcome variable $y$ is a vector pointing somewhere in this observation-space
 - Your predictor variables (including a constant term) are also vectors
 - The combinations of your predictor vectors create a "span" or "column space" - imagine this like a flat surface in the observation-space
 - Linear regression finds the point on this surface that's closest to your Y vector